nugzar/mics-w207/final/README.md

 - w207_project.ipynb
 - bruteforced_engineered.csv

-Place the files in the same folder
+Place the files in the same folder and run w207_project.ipynb
-Run w207_project.ipynb

 # Full process